 The Rio School District offers an academic preschool program at most of its elementary schools.
-The district partners with the Ventura County Office of Education and Child Development Inc. to provide this program for children ages 3-5 who meet eligibility criteria.
-You can get more information by calling (805) 973-1229 children who, in essence, need the gift of time, time that is essential to absorb and express ideas, learn more about friendships, assert independence, and examine the world around them.
-This allows the children to become more confident as they move to the next level of academic achievement.
+The district partners with the Ventura County Office of Education, the Rio Neighborhoods for Learning, Child Development Resources and Child Development Inc. to provide this program for children ages 3-5 who meet eligibility criteria.